BIGJRA/BIGJRA.github.io/reborn.md

     - Psychic
     - Energy Ball

-The Magical Seeds grant a wish as well as a defense boost to the holder, so a lot of these Pokemon will be a pain to take out.
-Unless, of course, you can knock them all out in one shot.
+The Magical Seeds grant a wish as well as a defense boost to the holder, so a lot of these Pokemon will be a pain to take out... unless you can knock them all out in one shot.
 A special sweeper, especially with Rainbow Field boosted moves, will be likely to succeed if you can set them up right.

 Once you win, accept the fast travel request to return to the Nightclub.
 Now that we have rescued Eclipse, fly over to Calcenon City and enter her father's house.
 After a scene inside, Eclipse will give you the *Mewtwonite X* and the *Mewtwonite Y*!
 You can also talk to the father to get the password: *shinycharm*.
 Nice.